dschlenk/opennms-cookbook/README.md

 Running the `default` recipe will install OpenNMS Horizon from the official repo with a mostly default configuration.
 It will also execute `'$ONMS_HOME/bin/runjava -s` if `$ONMS_HOME/etc/java.conf` is not present and `$ONMS_HOME/bin/install -dis` if `$ONMS_HOME/etc/configured` is not present.

-There is also a plethora of custom resources that you can use to do more in depth configuration management.
+There are also a plethora of custom resources that you can use to do more in depth configuration management.

 ### Required Dependencies